 The other motivator is a post by Jim Dietz, a junior college and juniors coach.
-Jim also has experience in the USA Volleyball High Performance program.
+Jim also has experience in the USA Volleyball High Performance program (now National Team Development Program).
 His post includes commentary on what he sees as the arrogance of that program’s staff coaches with respect to coaching level.
 Here’s what he had to say (bold is Jim’s).

 I got tired of hearing coaches talk about how they were unjustly assigned to a young age group or a lower skilled group–that the kids they were assigned were beneath them as a D-1 or elite club coach.
 Speaking up to argue that assertion once, I was told my club isn’t known and I’m a juco coach, so my opinion counts for zero.
 Yikes.
 But it gets worse.
 Worse is the attitude towards coaching colleagues who cannot further that coach’s march up the illusory career ladder.
 Yeah, I coach at a juco…I suck.
 Yeah, she’s a high school coach/teacher…if she knew anything, she’d be a 17-elite club coach, she sucks, too,…blah, blah, blah.

 Jim is not the only one to express this sort of view.
 John has definitely heard about this kind of arrogance from others with experience in the HP program, and it’s something that turns off would-be participants.
 You’ll notice Jim’s use of the past tense to start the quote above, speaking exactly to that issue (If you read the post you’ll find that Jim speaks to the same type of “coaching niche” concept as that mentioned by Wizard Mike Lingenfelter in his interview).